plesk/ext-home-screen-example/README.md

 ### 2. Block Title `getTitle()`

-Defines the title of the block.
-By default, the block title is set to the extension title.
-This title will be displayed in the Home page customization (in Customize drawer).
-Note that block title is always loaded synchronously and should be lightweight.
+Defines the block's name (by default, it is the same as the extension's name).
+The name will be shown when customizing the Home page (inside the Customize drawer).
+It's always loaded synchronously and should be lightweight.

-**Important:** The title is unescaped HTML, so ensure it is properly sanitized if needed.
+**Important:** The name is unescaped HTML.
+Make sure it's properly sanitized.

 **Example:**